KESHAV-CHANDEL-07/ml-from-scratch/README.md

 * Python 3
 * NumPy
+* Pandas (for preprocessing only)
 * Matplotlib (only for optional plots)
+* Graphviz (for decision tree rendering)
-* 💡 No scikit-learn or ML libraries — everything is done manually!
+* 💡 No scikit-learn or ML libraries for core logic — everything is done manually!

 ---

 ## 🚀 What's Next

-* Phase 7: Random Forest from scratch with bagging
+* Phase 8: K-Nearest Neighbors (KNN) from scratch
+* Phase 9: Naive Bayes Classifier
-* Phase 8: K-Nearest Neighbors from scratch
+* Phase 10: Neural Network from scratch (using only NumPy)

 ---